ichabodphage/lanny/README.md

 ## todo
 here is a list of things that lanny needs implemented
-1. rework the shape component to allow more shapes than just rectangles
-2. implement a colision entity component using SAT colision detection
+1. implement a colision entity component using SAT colision detection
-3. implement a mouse/keyboard input entity component
+2. implement a mouse/keyboard input entity component
-4. implement a texture component
-5. implement an asset handling system

 ### roadmap
 this is like a todo, but more long term, this list will probably be updated in the future
-1. finish all basic entity components
+1. finish all basic entity components in todo
 2. abstract scene class that is used to designate different sections of an app with different logic
+3. LannyEngine class to handle scenes
 3. implement system for creating custom app specific entity components